devOpifex/skeef-docs/docs/install.md

 git clone https://github.com/devOpifex/skeef.git
 ```

-Then run make to produce the binaries
+Then run make or go build to produce the binaries

 ```
-make
+go build
 ```